-My paintings explore ideas concerning architectural unease, referencing imaginary, fictional landscapes that explore a dystopian science-fiction terrain.
+My work explores ideas concerning architectural unease, referencing imaginary, fictional landscapes that explore a dystopian science-fiction terrain.
 My work highlights the peculiar aspects of contemporary architectural design, often exaggerated through heightened perspective, leaving the viewer with a sense of sublimity laced with unease.
-Recurring patchwork motifs accentuate a definite but skewed anti-perspective, which herein add to a surreal, dreamlike sense of discomfort, where what appears to have been planned according to a perspectival logic is withheld and subverted.
-I envision my creations as buildings that conceal their ghostly inhabitants; in this regard, the viewer is confronted with a wasteland, suggesting a vast and fragile future or past: a spatial, structural and psychological schism within an urban framework.
+Recurring checker board motifs accentuate a definite but skewed anti-perspective, which herein add to a surreal, dreamlike sense of discomfort, where what appears to have been planned according to a perspectival logic is withheld and subverted.
+Suspended, grounded and hovering structures conceal their ghostly inhabitants, confronting the viewer with wasteland, suggesting a vast and fragile future or past: a spatial, structural and psychological schism.

-She has exhibited extensively throughout Ireland and abroad including solo shows at Galway Arts Centre (2014), the Fenderesky Gallery (2007/2010),The Dock (2009), This is not a shop, Dublin (2009) and Draiocht Arts Centre (2007).
-Group shows include Panorama, Pallas Projects (2015), MAD Art Fair Madrid, curated by Jim Ricks (2014), Lacuna , Taylor Gallery, curated by David Quinn and Sabina McMahon (2014), Difference Engine, Limerick City Gallery (2013), Black Country, Lion and Lamb Gallery, London, curated by Nancy Cogswell (2013), Difference Engine, Accumulator II, The Oriel Myrrdin Gallery, Wales (2013), Difference Engine, Accumulator, West Cork Arts Centre (2012), Pallas Periodical Review, Pallas Projects (2011), Systems Beyond Certainty, Beers Lambert Contemporary, London, (2011), Difference Engine, Manifestation IV, Wexford Arts Centre (2011), Difference Engine, Manifestation III, CSV Cultural Center, New York (2011), New Connections, Rua Red, (2011), Difference Engine, Manifestation II, The Black Mariah Gallery/Triskel Arts Centre, Cork (2010), Preponderance of the Small, Douglas Hyde Gallery, (2009) and No Soul For Sale:A Festival for Independents, X-Initiative New York City, (2009).
+She has exhibited extensively throughout Ireland and abroad including solo shows at The Molesworth Gallery, Dublin (2016), Pallas Projects, Ireland (2015), Galway Arts Centre, Ireland (2014), the Fenderesky Gallery, Northern Ireland (2007/2010),The Dock, Ireland (2009) and Draiocht Arts Centre, Ireland (2007).
+Group shows include, Wavelength, The Molesworth Gallery, Dublin (2015), MAD Art Fair Madrid, curated by Jim Ricks (2014), Lacuna , Taylor Gallery, curated by David Quinn and Sabina McMahon (2014), Difference Engine, Limerick City Gallery (2013), Black Country, Lion and Lamb Gallery, London, curated by Nancy Cogswell (2013), Difference Engine, Accumulator II, The Oriel Myrrdin Gallery, Wales (2013), Difference Engine, Accumulator, West Cork Arts Centre (2012), Pallas Periodical Review, Pallas Projects (2011), Systems Beyond Certainty, Beers Lambert Contemporary, London, (2011), Difference Engine, Difference Engine, Manifestation III, CSV Cultural Center, New York (2011), New Connections, Rua Red, (2011), Difference Engine, Manifestation II, The Black Mariah Gallery/Triskel Arts Centre, Cork (2010), Preponderance of the Small, Douglas Hyde Gallery, (2009) and No Soul For Sale:A Festival for Independents, X-Initiative New York City, (2009).